pdonohue234/WorldCupComp/WorldCupComp/README.md

 4. To upload to dev server: mvn appengine:update
 5. Will be prompted for code, that will appear in a new web browser pop up

+Locked update to app engine.
+Need to rollback with appcfg.cmd but not working.
+Create a new version of the app on appengine
+1. Manually update version of app in web-inf\appengine-web.xml.
+Change <version> to whatever you want
+2. Deploy using Maven as normal
+3. Open appengine.google.com for project and go to version page
+4. make new version the default